I Hate Suzie: Conception

 Following their collaboration on Secret Diary of a Call Girl and The Effect, Prebble and Piper developed a close friendship.
 Piper expressed interest to Prebble in working together on another project.
 The inspiration for the story came from the frequent correspondence between the two, who would share their struggles of identity and womanhood.
 Prebble came up with the idea for a story centered around a phone hack.
 She structured the story around an idea of "eight stages of trauma or grief", a take on the five stages of grief, with each episode focusing on one of the stages.
 Each episode was created to have the feel of a standalone mini-film.
+In February 2021, it was renewed for a second series.

 Filming

 Interior scenes for I Hate Suzie were filmed entirely on location in and around London.
 Some exterior scenes were shot on-location at Park Avenue and Mimms Hall Road in the town Potters Bar, Hertfordshire.
 For the episode "Denial", scenes featuring Suzie and Naomi at a sci-fi convention were filmed at the ExCeL London during the MCM London Comic Con in October 2019.